hluisson/eslint-plugin-jsx-expressions/docs/rules/strict-logical-expressions.md

-# Strict JSX expressions for safe conditional renders. (strict-jsx-expressions)
+# Strict JSX expressions for safe conditional renders. (strict-logical-expressions)

 Please describe the origin of the rule here.